ChaseSobey/apartment_manager/RB189/rb189_project_assessment/README.md

 ---- USING THIS APPLICATION PROPERLY ----

-Create a database with the name of your choosing and download schema.sql into the database with the following terminal command: psql -d chosen_database < schema.sql
+Create a database with the name 'project' and download schema.sql into the database with the following terminal command: psql -d project < schema.sql

 run the program with the terminal command "bundle exec ruby apt_manager.rb -p $PORT -o $IP" and then enjoy!